Gotu Kola (Centella asiatica), packet of 30 seeds, organic

 (Indian Pennywort, Gotu Kola, Gota Kola, Brahmi, Hydrocotyl asiatica) Creeping perennial native to the tropics of the world, especially Hawaii, India, Tropical America, Southeast Asia and Africa.
 Etymology: Gotu Kola is Sri Lankan for “cup-shaped leaf.”
 Hydro = water, cotyle = cup-shaped.
 Cent = 1/100 of a dollar.
 So, “hydrocotyl”: refers back to the common name (water-cup) and centella refers back to the pennywort grouping.
 “Asiatica” refers to the Asian origin, even though the plant is pan-tropical.
 I have personally experienced two different ecotypes: the Hawaiian/African/Indian ecotype with larger, heavily-scalloped leaves that are lobed at the base and the Asian ecotype that has smaller leaves, rounder and not as plump, with less pronounced scallops.
 We have found the Asian type to be disease resistant and more vigorous and therefore somewhat easier to grow than the Hawaiian type.
 Traditional usage (Ayurveda): one of the Rasayana, said to increase mental clarity and impart long life.
 Used to treat ulcerations both internal and external, improve digestion and fight amoebic dysentery.
 Regular use imparts healthy color and tone to skin, treats eczema, psoriasis and rheumatism.
 Speeds healthy growth of hair, skin and nails.
 The young leaves are tasty in salads and may also be used in smoothies.
 The leaves are often juiced, the juice mixed with water and sugar to make a refreshing and cooling drink.

 Growing from seeds: Plant seeds in greenhouse conditions in very excellently drained soil, just pressed into the surface of the soil and water occasionally.
-The seeds will probably germinate in 30 to 90 days.
-Seed sown in the unheated greenhouse in the fall may give substantially better germination rates, but generally not until spring.
+One of my tricks is to then cover the planting with 1/8 inch of white pumice and allow the seedlings to germinate up through that.
+Seems to help.
+The planting done in winter of 2024 was done in this manner, the flat left 18 inches below a grow light and kept at a minimum of 60 degrees F. Rampant germination on day 19.
+In standard culture, the seeds will probably germinate in 30 to 90 days.
+Unless planted under grow lights, seed sown in the unheated greenhouse in the fall may not germinate until spring.
 Work seedlings up in pots and transplant to the field when the soil has really warmed up.

 30 seeds/pkt., Certified Organically Grown